zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 ## System variables

-XPath [system variables](/refguide/xpath-keywords-and-system-variables/) can be used in OQL with the format:
+Most XPath [system variables](/refguide/xpath-keywords-and-system-variables/#system-variables) can be used in OQL with the format:

 ```sql
 '[%SystemVariable%]'
 ```

 These variables can be used the same way as other expressions.

+The only XPath system variable that is not supported by OQL is `[%CurrentObject%]`.

 For example, this query gets the names of all `Person` objects that are associated with the current user: